redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 6. If necessary, `cd` into your local Git repository.

-7. Enter `git remote add origin`, paste your GitHub URL, and hit `Enter`.
+7. Type `git remote add origin`, paste your GitHub URL, and press `Enter`.

 8. Verify the connection by entering `git remote -v`.
 Both the `fetch` and `push` URLs should match the URL you just entered.